2003–04 Combined Counties Football League

 The 2003–04 Combined Counties Football League season was the 26th in the history of the Combined Counties Football League, a football competition in England.
-This season saw the league were expanded up to two divisions after the Surrey County Senior League was adsorbed by the Combined Counties League and became new Division One.
+This season saw the league expanded to two divisions after the Surrey County Senior League was adsorbed by the Combined Counties League and became new Division One.

 Premier Division

 The Premier Division featured 23 clubs from the previous season, along with one new club: